tillsanders/access-key-label-polyfill/README.md

   is this not documented anywhere?!) the correct modifier keys.
 Would love to get help with this!

 # Changelog

+## 1.0.1 – (26.09.2025)

+- Update (development) dependencies
+- Use OIDC for trusted publishing to NPM
+- Set up JSR

 ## 1.0.0 – (17.10.2024)